By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 The user executes the rf command in

-checks the current page user is on and repopulates display with list fromHomeModelManager
+MainWindowchecks the current page user is on and repopulates display with list fromHomeModelManager. -

 The following activity diagram summarises what happens when a user executes a find activity command: